Real Estate Brokerage CDA Commission Reconciliation Workflow

 Recurring Exception Patterns and Discrepancy Resolution

 Most CDAs reconcile cleanly.
-The ones that don't fall into a small number of recognizable shapes that recur across brokerages, and a clerk who can name the pattern can resolve it without re-deriving the cause from scratch.
-The list below is what week-after-week brokerage back-office CDA workflow surfaces, with the upstream source and the resolution path for each.
+The ones that don't fall into a small number of recognizable shapes that recur across brokerages.
+The patterns below are the ones brokerage back offices see repeatedly, with the source of each mismatch and the usual resolution path.

 Missing or incorrect E&O deduction.
 The CDA omits the brokerage's standard per-closing E&O contribution, or the contribution is at the wrong tier when the brokerage steps E&O by transaction price.
 The agent or transaction coordinator drafted the CDA from a template that didn't pick up the current rate, or the brokerage updated the rate mid-quarter and the new figure didn't propagate to every drafter.
 Resolution: corrected CDA from the broker before disbursement when the wire hasn't yet released, or post-close internal reclassification (debit the agent's payout, credit E&O recovery) when the wire already cleared at the wrong figure.